 Note: In certain circumstances a screening colonoscopy can become a diagnostic colonoscopy during the procedure itself.
 This happens when a physician finds a polyp or other abnormal findings that require removal of the polyp or a biopsy.
-If this happens you become responsible for any outof-pocket costs for diagnostic tests, such as but not limited to your diagnostic test copay or coinsurance, costs for physician and facility fees, etc.
+If this happens you become responsible for any outof-pocket costs for diagnostic tests, such as but not limited to a Medicare-covered colorectal cancer screening exam, including barium enemas.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam.